com-480-data-visualization/OutOfTouch/README.md

 </div>
 <br>

-Then, we glance over the duration and distance time series for the rides, also showing the average monthly crashes on the right y-axis.
-It is noticeable that during summer the bike rides are longer, but so is the number of crashes bigger.
-The average duration of the taxi rides does not seem to follow a pattern.
-Notice how in March 2020, the bike duration is the longest, but there are the least accidents.
+We also want to see if the number of bike crashes influences the renting of public bikes and taxis.
+So, we check if there is a correlation between the renting duration service and bike crashes.
+Even if most bike accidents were in the summer, people still used the public bike service, registering the longest trips occurring during this period.
+The average duration of the taxi rides does not follow a pattern.

 ![](/images/average_duration_per_month.png)

-Looking into the confusion matrix of bike crashes, we can see that the riskiest day to hop on a bike is on Friday evening.
-It is much safer to travel in the mornings though.
+Based on the confusion matrix of bike crashes, we see that Friday evening is the riskiest day to hop on a bike, and it is much safer to travel in the mornings.

 ![](/images/accidents_weekday_time_of_day.png)

-Throughout this project we will also dive deeper into zones and boroughs of NYC analyzing specific trends for specific parts of the city.
-Here is an overview of the spread of NYC zones and a list of the busiest regions in terms of bike rides.
+Throughout this project, we will also dive deeper into the zones and boroughs of NYC, analyzing specific trends for specific parts of the city.
+Here is an overview of the spread of NYC zones and a list of the busiest regions regarding bike rides.

 ![](/images/Zones_NYC.png)